 You import interactions data into an Action interactions dataset.
+You can't create next best action resources, including Actions and Action Interactions datasets, in a domain dataset group.
 For more details about Action interactions datasets, see Action interactions dataset.

 Setting up Amazon Personalize